Hello, potential future

 I sketch to understand, and I sketch to communicate.
 When communicating ideas and concepts, I've found its often small touches that can have the most impact: a splash of colour or a well-worded annotation can easily make the difference between someone ’getting it’ or not.

 Well, hopefully you now have a good sense of what I'm like.
-Next up is to check out my process to get some insight into how I typically approach a project.
+Next up is to find out what I've been getting up to recently in my role at MOO.